 You may also hear the sound of your baby swallowing.

-When your mature milk ‘comes in’ around day 3-4 you will feel your let-down reflex.
-This is often a tingling or ‘relief’ sensation.
+When your mature milk ‘comes in’ around day 3-4, you will feel your let-down reflex.
+It’s often described a tingling or ‘relief’ sensation.

 It’s unusual to feel this when you have colostrum (first milk).
 You might even start to leak milk from your free breast as baby begins to suck.